czi-finance/wrds_sample_code/README.md

 Some EPS are on a primary basis while others on a diluted basis, as indicated by `pdf`.
 An analyst may make multiple forecasts throughout the period before the actual EPS announcement.
 For each analyst, only her last forecast before an EPS announcement is included.
-Alternatively, one can change the last line of code to keep the latest forecast from a given analyst made on a given date.
+Alternatively, one can change the last line of code to keep the last forecast made by a given analyst on a given date.
 (Yes, analysts may report multiple forecasts on a given date.)
 ```sas
 data _tmp1;